dianaceroallard/UtahForge_logdata/README.md

 # UtahForge_logdata

 Well 58-32
-Visualization of a set of petrophysical logs, and cuttings sample laboratory results (XRD and Thermo Conductivity) Data downloaded from https://gdr.openei.org/submissions/1111
+Visualization of a set of petrophysical logs, and cuttings sample laboratory results (XRD and Thermal Conductivity) Data downloaded from https://gdr.openei.org/submissions/1111

 Other references: